 While interventions were not necessarily new at this time, most were conducted from a blaming perspective where loved ones would “gang-up” on the addict, blame him or her for pain and hurtful memories.
 Dr. Johnson introduced the caring and compassionate aspect to the intervention model for which he is now so well known.

-The Johnson Model of intervention has 7 main components:
+The Johnson Model of intervention has seven main components:

 The team consists of the professional and all concerned loved ones of the addict.
-This is not just family, but any individual in the addict’s life who is genuinely concerned for his or her welfare.
+This is not just family, but any individual in the addict’s life who is genuinely worried about his or her welfare.
 In fact, this may preclude some family members with whom the addict has a particularly contentious relationship.

 - The Intervention Tone

 The entire tone of the intervention should be focused on care and compassion.
 At no time should any loved one yell at, or condemn the addict.
 The goal of the intervention is to lower the defenses of the addict and allow him or her to feel the love in the room, and accept treatment.

 The counselor is important in this component of the intervention, as there tend to be multiple layers of issues and conflicts within families and relationships with loved ones.
 It is important to stay on the topic of addiction and how it is affecting the lives of the addict and his or her loved ones.
 The counselor can help to keep everyone on track during the intervention

 Statements made to the addict should be supported by evidence from the reader.
 The intervention is not a place for opinions or elaborations of the facts.
 The loved ones of the addict should have evidence to support any statement they make regarding the destruction and effects of addiction.